 Fees: $55/hour plus $55 portal fee

 Rauch Interpreting Services

-We serve the needs of people in our community who are Deaf and Hard of Hearing and the hispanic community.
+We serve the needs of people in our community who are Deaf and Hard of Hearing and the world languages community.

 Interpreters may be used for staff meetings, job training, job interviews, medical appointments, and other professional engagements.
 We can also provide consultation in areas such as Sensitivity Training, Deaf Awareness, Accessibility Issues and available technology resources.
 Rauch Interpreting Services is a proud organizational member of the National Association of the Deaf (NAD).

 On-Site Interpreter Rate: $55 per hour